 Muurame is just a 15-minute drive from Jyväskylä in the direction of Tampere.
 Come and see the church designed by Alvar Aalto, the UkkoMetso light-artwork, play golf, do some downhill skiing, enjoy some theatre or a nature trail excursion, or perhaps take a stroll up the Muuramenharju ridge.
 Various accommodation options are available including Riihivuori.
 Further information: www.muurame.fi

 Photo: Designed by Alvar Aalto, Muurame church was restored to its original condition in 2016.

 Very much a country village at heart, Petäjävesi possesses enchanting natural attractions, in Petäjävesi Old Church a UNESCO world heritage site, and is home to some 4 000 people.
 Petäjävesi can be reached from Jyväskylä in under 30 minutes.
-Stay overnight in a vicarage dating back over a hundred years, pet some sheep, enjoy the nostalgic romance of the countryside in a farmhouse suite or rent a summer cottage set amidst outstanding nature – in Petäjävesi life is there to be enjoyed.
-Known for its community spirit and local food, Petäjävesi has 150-year-old roots extending deep into Finland’s soil. www.petajavesi.fi
+Stay overnight in a vicarage croft dating back over a hundred years, pet some sheep, enjoy the nostalgic romance of the countryside in a farmhouse suite or rent a summer cottage set amidst outstanding nature – in Petäjävesi life is there to be enjoyed.
+Known for its community spirit and local food, Petäjävesi has over 150-year-old roots extending deep into Finland’s soil. www.petajavesi.fi

 Photo: Marjoniementila Oy